 |Step 6: The finished film holder is double sided, which makes it just about the size of a Polaroid film pack.
 The darkslide grooves should be painted matt black to avoid light transmission.|

 Download the files here and print 2 side rails, 2 pressure plates, and one of the rest of the files.
-You'll need the following materials to put it together:
+Or, if you want to print the whole holder, print 1 of the polaroid film pack and 2 pressure plates and jump to step 3.
+You'll need the following materials to put it together (minus the first 2 if you print the whole film holder):

 |Step 1: Place glue into middle groove of one of the rails and insert one of the pieces of mat board into the middle groove of the end piece and center it, then add the side pieces, being sure the mat board is seated into the rails.
 Carefully glue the bottom edges of the remaining 2 pieces of mat board and slide them on top of the third ridge from the side.
 There should be a small space big enough for the negative between the mat board and the 2nd ridge.|